RetroDECK/ES-DE/INSTALL-DEV.md

 This file makes it possible to define rules for where to search for the emulator binaries and emulator cores.

-The file is located in the resources directory at the same location as the es_systems.xml file, but a customized copy can be placed in ~/.emulationstation/custom_systems, which will override the bundled file.
+The file is located in the resources directory in the same location as the es_systems.xml file, but a customized copy can be placed in ~/.emulationstation/custom_systems, which will override the bundled file.

 Here's an example es_find_rules.xml file for Unix:
 ```xml